 This was no garden variety car fire.

-Over the past decade, nearly every automobile manufacturer has developed fully electric vehicles or hybrid vehicles that use both a small gasoline engine coupled with an electric motor powered by a rechargeable battery pack.
+Over the past 15 years, nearly every automobile manufacturer has developed fully electric vehicles or hybrid vehicles that use both a small gasoline engine coupled with an electric motor powered by a rechargeable battery pack.

 Other alternative fueled vehicles include compressed propane gas, compressed natural gas and hydrogen fuel cells.
 And there are solar-powered vehicles under development with rechargeable battery storage similar to that of an electric vehicle.